proofrock/ws4sqlite-docs/documentation/requests.md

 That `db2` part is the database ID, and must match the `id` of a database, defined in the [commandline](running.md#databases-and-config-companion-files).

-This is a JSON that exemplifies all possible elements of a request (but for [encryption](encryption.md), to keep things simple).
+This is a JSON that exemplifies all possible elements of a request.

 ```json
 {